Gaming

 Faker

-The South Korean from SK Telecom T1 has been a professional player since March 2013, taking the competitive scene by storm.
-During that time, the 27-year-old has won the World Championship, the most important tournament of the year, four times and is the only professional LoL player to have played under the same organisation for almost nine years.
+The South Korean from T1 has been a professional player since March 2013, taking the competitive scene by storm.
+During that time, he's won the World Championship, the most important tournament of the year, six times, including a hat-trick of wins from 2023-2025, and is the only professional LoL player to have played under the same organisation for almost 13 years.
+You can find out more about him in the film T1 Rose Together.

 He's known for his uncanny ability to outplay his rivals.
 For example, when he played Zed against Ryu's Zed, or his solo kill in his opening game against Ambition, who was considered the best midlaner at the time.